 The pharmacy team had taken measures to mitigate the risk of transmission of COVID-19.
 Risk assessments had been completed assessing the impact of COVID-19 on the pharmacy premises and the individual pharmacy staff members.
-People were encouraged to wear face masks when attending the pharmacy.
-The majority of the pharmacy team were wearing face masks while at work.
-The pharmacy team had all received three COVID-19 vaccinations.
+The pharmacy team had all received at least three COVID-19 vaccinations.

 Processes were in place for identifying and managing risks.
 Near misses were recorded and reviewed when they occurred and the pharmacist would discuss the incident with the members of the dispensary team.
-Examples of near miss error logs were seen from previous months displayed in the dispensary.
+Examples of near miss error logs were seen from previous months and were kept in the dispensary.
 'Sound alike' and 'look alike' medicines such as amitriptyline and amlodipine had been separated on the dispensary shelves.

 Dispensing incidents were recorded electronically and this included a root cause analysis as part of the error investigation.
 Every month, a review was carried out by the pharmacist looking for trends as well as any changes that need to be made to reduce the risk of errors.
 Following one of these reviews, the team had a general discussion about the areas that they need to be aware of.
-These reviews were regularly completed by the pharmacy team and accessible in the dispensary.
-These review meetings were generally completed twice a month to ensure that all of the pharmacy team could attend them.
+These reviews were regularly completed by the pharmacist and accessible in the dispensary.
+There had been recent issues of people being dispensed a different brand of methotrexate injections.
+This meant that some people did not know how to use them properly.
+The pharmacist had explained how she had given advice to the team so that they could avoid this potential problem.